 My latest piece for the magazine is my take on our recent trip to the Czech spa town Karlovy Vary and the large Russian influence we found there.
-The article belongs in this blog as well.
-So please go read it and then come back here.
+It is now republished here.

 Our favourite Czech drink is made here and no where else because of the water.

 Transition between the Czech town centre and the Russian dominated spa region.